Therapy for Twice Exceptional Adults in NYC

 You've made it work.
 You've compensated, adapted, and pushed through.
 And you're tired in a way that's hard to explain to people who haven't lived it.

 Therapy here isn't about learning to cope better with a difficult brain.
-It's about finally being understood by someone who gets why capable and struggling aren't opposites—and building a life that doesn't require you to be running at full capacity just to stay afloat.
+It's about finally being understood by someone who gets why capable and struggling aren't opposites—and why not having a label for what you've been living doesn't make it any less real.

 You don't have to have it all figured out before you reach out.
 A 20-minute call is enough to get a sense of whether this is the right fit.